kalyaninagaraj/air-quality-skill/README.md

 * "What is the air quality?"
 * "How polluted is the air in Singapore?"
 * "What is the sulphur dioxide level in Hong Kong?"
-* "What's the fine particlate matter level in Dublin?"
+* "What's the ozone level in Dublin?"
-* "What's the pm 10 level in New Delhi?"
+* "What's the coarse particulate matter level in New Delhi?"

 ## Credits
 Kalyani Nagaraj (@kalyaninagaraj)